 The State of New Mexico admitted as the forty-seventh state on January 6, 1912, is the fifth largest state in land area, containing approximately 121,593 square miles.
 Sunshine and warm bright skies characterize the State's climate in both winter and summer.
 The State has a semiarid climate with light precipitation.
 Thunderstorms in July and August bring monsoon moisture.
-December to March snowfalls vary from 2 inches (lower Rio Grande Valley) to 300 inches (north central mountains).
+December to March snowfalls vary from 2 inches (lower Rio Grande Valley) to 30 inches (north central mountains).
+New Mexico is currently experiencing a statewide drought, which has been detrimental to the State's agricultural sector, as well as to many tourist activities on which limitations have been imposed to preserve water and protect against wildfires.